13 Mar 2026

 The A2A spec uses "kind": "text" for message parts.
 Some implementations and docs use "type": "text". kagent expects kind.

 Telegram enforces a 4096-character limit per message.
 If your agent returns a large response (like a full pod listing or verbose logs), you need to chunk it.
-The bot handles this automatically.
+The bot handles this automatically by splitting at 4000-character boundaries.

 Telegram’s long-polling API delivers each update to exactly one consumer.
 With two pods running during a rolling update, you’d get duplicate responses or missed messages.
 Recreate ensures a clean handoff.